 Pillar 6 — Compliance and Legal Infrastructure

 Compliance failures at scale are existential.
 A single wage-and-hour class action, EEOC charge, or OSHA violation can consume resources, leadership attention, and reputational capital that a growing company cannot afford to lose.
+The central principle of compliance at scale is this: every employment law threshold should be built into your HR planning calendar before you hit it, not after.

-Key compliance milestones for scaling companies:
+Key compliance milestones and required actions for scaling companies:

-| Headcount Milestone | Compliance Priority | Action Required |
+| Headcount Milestone | Compliance Trigger | Required Action |

 |---|---|---|

-| 1–14 Employees | I-9, FLSA, at-will agreements | Establish offer letter templates, I-9 process, basic handbook |
+| 1–14 Employees | I-9, FLSA, at-will agreements | Offer letter templates, I-9 process, basic employee handbook |

-| 15–49 Employees | Title VII, ADA, ADEA kick in | Anti-discrimination training, updated handbook, EEO-1 reporting |
+| 15–49 Employees | Title VII, ADA, ADEA | Anti-discrimination training, updated handbook, EEO-1 reporting |

-| 50–99 Employees | FMLA, Affirmative Action (federal contractors) | FMLA policy, leave tracking system, AAP if applicable |
+| 50–99 Employees | FMLA, AAP (federal contractors) | FMLA policy, leave tracking system, Affirmative Action Plan if applicable |

 | 100+ Employees | WARN Act, expanded EEO-1, pay data reporting | Layoff protocols, pay equity analysis, expanded HRIS reporting |

 Working with a strategic HR partner — such as a fractional CHRO or a full-service HR firm — ensures your compliance infrastructure evolves in step with your headcount.
 If you’re evaluating external HR support, Soteria HR provides scalable people operations support designed specifically for growing organizations.
+For a deeper walkthrough, see our HR Support Services for Small Business: 10 Top Providers.

 HR Technology Stack for Scaling Companies